Nuitka/Nuitka/Developer_Manual.rst

 .. note::

-   This "use the real thing" concept extends beyond builtin types, "ctypes.c_int()" should also be used, but we must be aware of platform dependencies.
+   This "use the real thing" concept extends beyond builtin types, e.g. "ctypes.c_int()" should also be used, but we must be aware of platform dependencies.
 The maximum size of "ctypes.c_int" values would be an example of that.
 Of course that may not be possible for everything.